Skip to content

 Marketing Tips

-• Respond to every lead within 5 minutes — the first cleaning company to respond wins the job 78% of the time.
+• Respond to every lead within 5 minutes.
+The first cleaning company to respond wins the job 78% of the time.

 • Ask every client for a Google review after their second or third cleaning, when they've seen consistent quality and trust you.

-• Focus your door hanger distribution on streets where you already have clients — the neighbor effect is powerful for cleaning businesses.
+• Focus your door hanger distribution on streets where you already have clients.
+The neighbor effect is powerful for cleaning businesses.

-• Offer a significant first-clean discount (30–40% off) to convert leads into recurring biweekly or monthly clients — the lifetime value far exceeds the discount.
+• Offer a significant first-clean discount (30–40% off) to convert leads into recurring biweekly or monthly clients.
+The lifetime value far exceeds the discount.

 • Track your cost per lead and cost per acquired client for each channel.
 Most cleaning businesses find that referrals cost $10–$20 per new client vs $50–$80 for paid ads.